VarunnD/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 * The Markov medel

 ### What do I 'now know' that I did not before?
 Upon reflection of week 6 online recordings and modules posted on canvas, I have gained valuable insight in the application of real life concepts in modelling frameworks.
-Furthermore, the
+Furthermore, the random walks model was explained very well including all of the models fine details allowing me to understand the model to a higher standard.
 ### What insights have I gained?
+Upon reflection of week 6 onlince recording and lecture, it was evident that I have gained a succesful insight on the ideology of broadcast, diffusion and contagion.
+Furthermore, I have gained insight about the Bass model which which combines the two diffusion and broadcast models into one which I found very intersting in this part of the semester.
 ### What are (my/the) perceived strengths and weaknesses that I have observed?
+Upon reflecting, my key strengths and weakness vary from week to week.
+I have gained a strong understanding of the subject structure and weekly input required to succeed in this subject.
+However, my weakness has to do with my weekly attendance and weekly tutorial engagement.
+I belive I need to work on being more engaged in class activities and have more conversations with group members.
 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+Upon reflection of grouo activities and collaboration, it was evident that we carefully constructed and assigned assignment roles to individuals effecitvely and equally.
+The group leader was assigned o Evan Hunter as he took the lead in all conversations and ensured everyone knew what they are doing at all times.
+From peer review, Evan has been a great mentor and group leader for our assignments as he always reminding the group about deadlines and sections of assignments to do.
 ### What would I do better next time and with what anticipated results?
+Upon reflecting of week 6 tutroials and lecture notes, it was evident that I need more class engagement in activities and excecises.
+Working 40 hours a week has been a constant struggle to keep up to date with tasks and class material.
+However, with the help of weekly github submissions and weekly lecture recordings I was able to slowly catch up to incomplete tasks.
 ### What theory proved to be useful and why?
 What have I learnt from this?

 ## Week 7